Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 Defining a loop with a class interface instead of hard-coding a raw Python for/while loop has several benefits:

-1. you can have full control over the data flow through loops
+1. You can have full control over the data flow through loops
-2. you can add new loops and nest as many of them as they want
+2. You can add new loops and nest as many of them as you want
-3. if needed, the state of a loop can be saved and resumed
+3. If needed, the state of a loop can be saved and resumed
-4. new hooks can be injected at any point
+4. New hooks can be injected at any point

 Which loops does Lightning have and how can they be changed?
 ------------------------------------------------------------